empowerhack/Hababy/README.md

 Run in Simulator
 * Download desired System Image by running: /Users/derek/Library/Android/sdk/tools/android sdk
 * Create an Android Virtual Device by running: /Users/derek/Library/Android/sdk/tools/android avd
-* ionic run android
 * ionic build android
 * ionic emulate android

-When running on a device, make sure it is already plugged in via USB, and that you OK the dialog to allow
+When running on a device, make sure it is already plugged in via USB, and that you OK the dialog to allow USB debugging.

+* ionic run android